AY2526S1-CS2103-F10-1/tp/docs/DeveloperGuide.md

 ### Unflagging a person

-1. Flagging a person being shown
+1. Unflagging a person being shown

    1. Prerequisites: At least one person listed in the address book who is flagged.